Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Fixed GM:CalcView() in cl_init.lua was trying to access a nil phys obj for no reason at all
     * Fixed F4 menu failing to calc its dimensions
     * Fixed the font was too small to read on the menus
-    * Fixed renamed variables like sound that were locally overriding global functions
+    * Fixed renamed variables like sound and player that were locally overriding global functions
     * Fixed game.BroadcastLua was updated to RunBroadcastLua
     * Fixed self.GetOwner was updated to self:GetOwner()
     * Fixed info.txt was updated to zombiesurvival.txt
     * Fixed SinglePlayer() was updated to game.SinglePlayer()
-    * Fixed file lib calls like file.Find was updated to use a second argument
+    * Fixed file lib calls like file.Find were updated to use a second argument
     * Fixed MaxPlayers() was updated to game.MaxPlayers()
     * Fixed Entity:SetColor() calls were updated to receive the RGB inside a Color() object
-    * Fixed surface.CreateFont was updated to the current syntax
+    * Fixed surface.CreateFont() was updated to the current syntax
     * Fixed timer.Simple() and timer.Create() were updated to use anonymous functions instead of passing arguments
-    * Fixed variable number of parameters syntax in GM:SplitMessage(y, ...)
+    * Fixed variable number of parameters syntax in GM:SplitMessage(y, ...) were on a weird and invalid format from the past
     * Fixed util.tobool() was updated to tobool()
     * Fixed GetConVarNumber() was updated to GetConvar() or to vars directly calling ConVar methods
 ```